danBamikiya/movie-finder/README.md

 # face-detector
-You don't have to try to recognize an actor in a film you're watching again.Face detector is an  app that gactors and trains a neural network to recognize the scraped images on the movie poster!ets movie data and poster based on user input then scrapes the web for images of actors and trains a neural network to recognize the scraped images on the movie poster!
+You don't have to try to recognize an actor in a film you're watching again.Face detector is an  app that accepts a movie title outputs the movie poster scrapes IMDB for the actors of the movie and trains a neural network to recognize the scraped images on the movie poster and gives you the name of the actors on the movie poster!